Department & RD Job Info

-Yes, we have had international staff members in the past and welcome you to apply.
-However, we cannot guarantee a work visa.
+While we have hired international staff members in the past and all are welcome to apply, we cannot guarantee a work visa.

 An RD’s job varies week to week depending on the needs of the students they supervise and oversee, and the buildings they are responsible for.
 RDs meet a considerable amount with students in 1:1 settings, participate in departmental meetings, and run their own staff meetings.
 RDs sit on various committees for the department (see committee question below), and lead various conduct and programming related efforts, as they relate to the area of campus they manage.
 Lastly, RDs have a significant amount of administrative tasks and responsibilities they complete in any given week.

 Conduct is a centralized process through the Resolution Center for Student Conduct and Conflict.
-Conduct-related work varies for each RD; however, RDs typically meet with students for cases that occur within their own communities, and will sometimes be involved in outcome-related initiatives with those students.
+Residence Directors work three hours a week hearing and resolving conduct cases assigned to them by the Resolution Center.
+RDs typically meet with students for cases that occur within their own communities but may be asked to serve on cases that require the effort of multiple conduct officers.

-Yes, RDs serve on one-to-three committees at any given time throughout the year.
-All RDs will chair committees during their time in the department.
+Yes, RDs serve on at least one committee a year.
 The current committees in our department are:

 • Student Staff Recruitment and Selection